Grammys 2021: 12 things to know, from Megan Thee Stallion and Cardi B’s performance to Beyoncé’s historic wins

 It wouldn’t necessarily be right to call “The Bigger Picture” a protest anthem, but Washington Post music critic Chris Richards wrote that the song addressed the racial justice protests of the summer of 2020 “without trying to untangle it.”

 More than showing off the song’s dazzling power (made literal by the closing fireworks), the performance offered Lil Baby a chance to turn over the microphone for a path forward.
 Atlanta compatriot Killer Mike, of Run the Jewels, offered a verse from “Walking in the Snow” that encourages turning focus away from Twitter rants and on to shared struggles (“All of us serve the same masters, all of us nothin’ but slaves / Never forget in the story of Jesus, the hero was killed by the state”).
-And social justice leader Tamika D. Mallory was given time in the middle of the performance to say some words of her own: “President Biden, we demand justice, equity, policy and everything else that freedom encompasses.
+Social justice leader Tamika D. Mallory was given time in the middle of the performance to say some words of her own: “President Biden, we demand justice, equity, policy and everything else that freedom encompasses.
 And to accomplish this, we don’t need allies, we need accomplices.”

 Fashion made a mark, from masks to cottagecore